 The candidates must be under 35 years of age before December 31st of 2019.
 There is one exception: candidates may be women who are younger than 36 years old before that date if they have had one or more children.
 The dates of winner selection and all information about the awards may be accessed at our platform and social networks.

 The candidates must be nationals of the European Union country they apply for and be in possession of a passport, birth certificate or National Identification Document, or a residency card for foreign nationals (please note that the latter must also provide proof that they have resided in an EU country for at least 5 years prior to application).

 Nomination of candidates

-Candidates may apply through the online platform at the competition website or can be nominated by experts in their areas of expertise, or people in their academic or professional field.
-Candidates should fill out the sections of the application form which refer to their personal information, describe briefly why they are suited to receive this recognition, and finally, submit a Curriculum vitae, a Project description and two reference letters (plus the contact details of two people in their area who know their background).
+Candidates may apply until March 14th through the online platform at the competition website or can be nominated by experts in their areas of expertise, or people in their academic or professional field.
+Candidates should fill out the sections of the application form which refer to their personal information, describe briefly why they are suited to receive this recognition, and finally, submit a curriculum vitae, a project description and two reference letters (plus the contact details of two people in their area who know their background).

 The MIT Innovators Under 35 Awards do not include a monetary provision for winners.
 They serve as recognition of the trajectory and potential of the top 35 most promising young people in the area of emerging technologies.
 The great value of the awards lies in the visibility and international prestige which follows when winners are recognized by MIT Technology Review as innovative leaders in the areas of work.

-Similarly, the young people who are awarded in each competition can present their projects before an audience specially comprised of investors, entrepreneurs, academics, technologists, and business leaders during the respective awards presentation ceremonies that will take place in 2018.
-In addition to the regional awards ceremonies, some of the countries included in the competitions may organize other events to showcase the winners or finalists from said countries.
+The names and projects of the winners will be published throughout the world as a series of articles in the MIT Technology Review Innovators under 35 edition website in the months following the presentation of candidatures.
+A special European event focused on showcasing the winner's stories could be organized so they can present their projects before an audience specially comprised of investors, entrepreneurs, academics, technologists, and business leaders.
+In addition, some of the countries included in the competitions may organize other events to showcase the winners or finalists from said countries.